-When woodpeckers go to work ‘drilling’ for the insects they rely on for food, we can clearly see that they do significant damage to the surfaces of the trees they peck.
+When woodpeckers go to work ‘drilling’ for the insects they rely on for food, we can clearly see that they do significant damage to the tree trunks they peck.
 Observing this behavior, it’s a reasonable question to ask: “Do Woodpeckers Kill Trees?”.

 In this article, we’ll be answering this question using data that biologists and arborologists have discovered.
 Hopefully, in learning more about the ‘true’ damage that woodpeckers cause, you can develop a newfound appreciation for these fascinating and resourceful birds.

 So, do woodpeckers kill trees?
 Woodpeckers do minor damage to individual trees but are extremely critical in helping a forest stay healthy.
 So, overall, woodpeckers are highly beneficial for trees as a whole.
 Let’s take a closer look at why!

 Why Are Woodpeckers Pecking On Trees?